-Joinery, Wood carving, Copper work, Iron forging, Jewellery, Stone carving, Basketry, Leatherwork, Book binding, Printmaking, Pattern cutting & dressmaking, Clay modelling, Pottery Arts include:

-Drawing, Sculpture, Painting, Collage, Students collect portfolios of work from different crafts and arts during the year and these are formally assessed in classes 10, 11 and 12.
-More information about assessment is here on page 25.
-MODERN FOREIGN LANGUAGES Yeny Barbosa, Carolyn Barry, Daniel Figols, Zayra Pereira Rudolf Steiner maintained that within every language lies a distinct and characteristic way of looking at the world.
+Joinery, Wood carving, Copper work, Iron forging, Jewellery, Stone carving, Basketry, Leatherwork, Book binding, Printmaking, Pattern cutting & dressmaking, Clay modelling, Pottery, Drawing, Sculpture, Painting, Collage.
+SPANISH Yeny Barbosa Rudolf Steiner maintained that within every language lies a distinct and characteristic way of looking at the world.
 Therefore, there is no single correct way to form and to express a thought.
 By learning a foreign language one can develop an understanding for other cultures which cultivates interest in people from different backgrounds.
+In 2024/2025, the school is offering Spanish.
 A central place in the High School Modern language curriculum is taken up with verbal communication, aiming at strengthening oral skills and enabling the student to speak confidently in the foreign language.
 Students will also be immersed in the spirit of the foreign language through a variety of cultural expressions, ranging from Literature and Film to Music and Art.
 Student exchange programmes are organised in consultation with those studying foreign languages.
 These usually take place in Class 9.
 Languages are elective from Class 11.